Rpoddar1953/Interactive-Lab-Hub/Lab 1/README.md

 Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

 We invented this tool for this lab!
-**I like the tool, however I had some trouble getting the the server to load on my laptop and phone.
-After trying for a while I ultimately re-cloned the repo, after which it worked fine so I'm not what caused the initial issues with the server.**
+**I like the tool, however I had some trouble getting the page to load on my laptop and phone.
+After trying for a while I ultimately re-cloned the repo, after which it worked fine so I'm not what caused the initial issues.**

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.